joshmerritt/WebsiteAnimation/README.md

 #### Technology

-Javascript, CSS, HTML, Git, cPanel.
+JavaScript, CSS3, HTML5, Git, cPanel.
 I used a visualization library based upon the respected Processing.org, called p5.js, along with a simple physics engine, matter.js.
 Both libraries are open-source and were easily accessible to an amatuer developer.

 ### Creating your own website